-Better use of signage should be used to help the visitor find their way around; we can also use more sensitively located lighting to help create a place where people feel safe, or use lighting to highlight landmark buildings.

-In both urban and rural areas, landmark features can be created in new developments using works of art or features.
+Better use of signage should be used to help the visitor find their way around.
+We can also use more sensitively located lighting to help create a place where people feel safe, or use lighting to highlight landmark buildings.
+In both urban and rural areas, landmark features can be created in new developments using works of art for example.

-Image 21.
+Image 20.
 Landmark features